 Each and every case is different and each case requires a detailed legal analysis by an experienced employment attorney.
 Several other factors that could be alleged by the employer may require further legal analysis and could have an affect on the uptime outcome of the potential litigation.

-Brian J. Graber, Ltd., is a Chicago FLSA retaliation lawyer practicing FLSA retaliation law in the Chicagoland area.
-If you believe that you suffered retaliation in violation of the FLSA, §215(a)(3), contact Brian J. Graber, Ltd., for a free consultation.
+Brian J Graber LLC, is an FLSA retaliation lawyer practicing FLSA retaliation law in Illinois, Indiana, and Michigan.
+If you believe that you suffered retaliation in violation of the FLSA, §215(a)(3), contact Brian J Graber LLC, at (312) 291-4648 or (574) 203-2700 for a free consultation.

 IWPCA RETALIATION CLAIMS